-In Mauritius, tap water is safe to drink in hotels, but it is best to drink bottled mineral water provided in sealed, tamper-proof containers.
+In Mauritius, tap water is safe to drink in hotels, but it is best to drink bottled mineral water.

 As a general rule, a visa is required to enter Mauritius.
 However, Mauritius has entered into visa exemption agreements with a number of countries.